LokmanAa/International-Expansion-Analysis/README.md

 Educational Systems Data Analysis

-In this project, you will analyze data from educational systems, focusing on univariate analysis and visualizations.
-This project will deepen your skills in Python programming, data exploration, and using Jupyter Notebooks for presenting your findings in a clear and structured way.
+In this project, I've analyzed data from educational systems, focusing on univariate analysis and visualizations.
+This project deepened my skills in Python programming, data exploration, and using Jupyter Notebooks for presenting my findings in a clear and structured way.

 Key Skills Acquired: